 About the Foundation

 The Paul Rudolph Foundation, a preservation and 501(c)3 nonprofit organization, is based in New York City.
-Founded in 2002, its mission is to facilitate the preservation and maintenance of the remaining structures designed by Paul Rudolph through education, advocacy, preservation easements and technical services.
+Founded by friends and colleagues of Mr. Rudolph in 2002, our mission guides us.

 The Collections & Library

-The physical archives of Paul Rudolph’s Architectural office are maintained by the Library of Congress Department of Prints and Photographs: http://www.loc.gov/pictures/search/?q=paul%20rudolph
+The bulk of the physical archives of Paul Rudolph’s Architectural office are maintained by the Library of Congress Department of Prints and Photographs: https://www.loc.gov/pictures/search/?q=paul%20rudolph